keepact/react-project/README.md

     git clone git@github.com:keepact/react-project.git

-1 - From the ``root`` folder, you have to run:
+1 - From the ``root`` folder, you have to install all the project dependecies with the command:

+    npm install

+2 - Now, from the ``root`` folder, you have to run:

-    npm install && npm start
+    npm run mocks && npm start